jf-xia/foqos/docs/study/01-targets-and-capabilities.md

 - Whether the project uses Push Notifications (no `aps-environment` key found in the inspected entitlements).
 - Whether the project uses iCloud / Keychain sharing / Sign in with Apple capabilities (no such entitlements observed in the inspected `.entitlements` files).
 - Whether the Device Activity monitor extension reads/writes shared state via the App Group (the extension has the App Group entitlement, but `DeviceActivityMonitorExtension.swift` doesn’t show `UserDefaults(suiteName:)` usage).
+- Whether the lowercase `foqos/...` paths in `project.pbxproj` cause build failures on case-sensitive file systems (they won’t on most developer Macs, but can in CI).

 ## How to confirm